gkjpettet/strike3/README.md

 ```

 ## <a id="themes-overview">Themes overview</a>
-Strike3 has a powerful but very simple theming system which is capable of styling both basic and complicated sites.
-As an example, [my personal website](http://garrypettet.com) is built with Strike3 using a theme I built in an afternoon.
+Strike3 has a powerful but simple theming system which is capable of styling both basic and complicated sites.
+As an example, [my personal website](https://garrypettet.com) is built with Strike3 using a theme I built in an afternoon.

 Strike3 themes are powered by Strike3's **Disco engine** and are therefore termed **Disco themes**.
-Disco themes are deliberately logic-less as their purpose is purely for the display of content, its Strike3's job as the rendering engine to handle logic.
+Disco themes are deliberately logic-less as their purpose is purely for the display of content, it's Strike3's job as the rendering engine to handle logic.
 This means anybody with a basic knowledge of HTML and CSS can create a beautiful theme.
 Disco themes are structured in a way to reduce code duplication and are ridiculously easy to install and modify.

 Strike3 currently ships with a simple default theme called `primary` to get you started.